daniellelshen/cmpe181/README.md

 - Change the IoT data, select your own IoT data
 - Get IoT sensor data (e.g., temperature) or dataset from csv/json file

+Following instructions from Lecture 10 and Lecture 11 to create Google Cloud Registry and Device and connect the device to recieve data

+Comments made in text form in the "181hw1CMPE-GoogleIoTdata.ipynb" file

 Unable to complete Option 2 because an erro
 "Exceeded maximum backoff time.
 Giving up."

-^^ error occurs when path is /content/filename
+- error occurs when path is /content/filename

-Following instructions from Lecture 10 and Lecture 11 to create Google Cloud Registry and Device and connect the device to recieve data

-Comments made in text form in the "181hw1CMPE-GoogleIoTdata.ipynb" file
+Unable to figure out how to get the connection to completely pass though

+Read comments in "hw1/181hw1CMPE-GoogleIoTdata.ipynb" for further error debugging notes